improvedk/improve.dk/source/_posts/pushing-the-limits-of-amazon-s3-upload-performance/pushing-the-limits-of-amazon-s3-upload-performance.md

 ## Initial results

 The first test is done using a colocation (colo) Dell PowerEdge 1950 placed at a Danish ISP in Aarhus, Denmark.
 The server is running Windows Server 2003 x64 and has a single gigabit NIC with gigabit support throughout the network stack.
-Note that I won’t be mentioning neither CPU, memory nor disk for any of the machines.
+Note that I won't be mentioning neither CPU, memory nor disk for any of the machines.
 Neither of those were ever close to being the bottleneck and are thus irrelevant.
 Suffice to say – they all had plenty of CPU, memory and disk capabilities.
 A tracert from the server to the S3 EU endpoint in Dublin looks like this:

 ```
 Tracing route to s3-eu-west-1.amazonaws.com [178.236.6.31]